ZahariCheyrekov/memorify/README.md

 # <p id="about">About this project</p>

+Memorify is a Full Stack web application wich was created with the MERN stack.
+The idea of the project is a simple place where people can share their memories with others and give opinion about certain places they visited.

 # <p id="howtorun">How to run the app on your computer</p>

 1. You can download the project ZIP file or you can clone the repository directly.